 Achieving a representative police service is vital for reasons of legitimacy and public confidence.
 Positive action seeks to achieve this aim by redressing the balance of disadvantage of under represented groups.
 Merseyside Police recognises that a diverse workforce brings with it many advantages such as:

 Putting our community first - a diverse workforce will help us to understand the diverse needs of our communities and be able to adapt accordingly.

-Multi-cultural organisations are better positioned to serve multi-cultural commuities, by overcoming language and cultural barriers.
+Multi-cultural organisations are better positioned to serve multi-cultural communities, by overcoming language and cultural barriers.

 Increased Productivity - Staff perform better in an organisation that is truly reflective and values diversity and well-being.

-Diversity of staff enables diversity of thought thereby providing more adaptibility in terms of problem solving by offering a wider array of possible solutions.
+Diversity of staff enables diversity of thought thereby providing more adaptability in terms of problem solving by offering a wider array of possible solutions.

 Who is eligible for Positive Action?

 The Equality Act, allows positive action to be used when there is under-representation.
 Within Merseyside Police the following groups/communities are currently under-represented.

 Disabled (if you have a disability which would still allow you to fulfil the role)